Data Binding

 BindingContext

-Each Wisej Form has at least one BindingContext object that manages the BindingManagerBase objects for the form.
+Each Wisej.NET Form has at least one BindingContext object that manages the BindingManagerBase objects for the form.
 Because the BindingManagerBase class is abstract, the return type of the Item[] property is either a CurrencyManager or a PropertyManager.
 If the data source is an object that can return only a single property (instead of a list of objects), the Type is a PropertyManager.
 For example, if you specify a TextBox as the data source, a PropertyManager is returned.
 On the other hand, if the data source is an object that implements IList or IBindingList, a CurrencyManager is returned.

 Formatting